 Incorporate Tantric Massage

 Genital worship is the same as fondling or performing oral sex.
 The difference here is that these acts are not rushed, nor are they performed out of feelings of obligation.
-Here, the partners are 100 percent at ease with each other's genitals, and these acts are performed with the respect, care and need to bring the other partner pleasure selflessly.
+Here, the partners are 100 percent at ease with each other's genitals, and these acts are performed with the respect, care, and need to bring the other partner pleasure selflessly.

 Be careful with his testicles.
 A man's reaction to their being touched may vary from that of another man's.
-Testicles aren't like penises - some men like them to be fondled and explored, while other men may be taken out of the situation completely.
+Testicles aren't like penises - some men like them to be fondled and explored, while other men may be completely taken out of the situation.
 Don't be afraid to ask him what he likes.
 If he isn't sure, gently try a few things to see if or what he may like the best, including gently pulling on them, cupping them, or softly running your fingernails down them.

-For a female massage, the woman is to lie on her back with one pillow behind her head and another under her hips to raise her pelvis.
+For a female massage, the woman lies on her back with one pillow behind her head and another under her hips to raise her pelvis.
 She then bends her knees and lets her legs fall open to expose her yoni.
 You should begin by massaging her other body parts first to help her relax.
 When you get to her yoni, if you choose to use massage oil, you can pour just enough to allow it to drip down the outer lips and coat the inside.

 Gently rub the oil on the outer lips of the yoni, then gently squeeze each lip, sliding your fingers up and down the length of each.
 You can then repeat this process with the inner lip, taking care to vary up the speed and pressure, depending on your partner's preference.
 Lastly, you can move on to the clitoris, which should be massaged both clockwise and counterclockwise.
 Slowly insert your middle finger into the yoni, exploring and massaging its inner depths.